-In fact, Enbridge has been growing dividends at a rapid pace, with a 5 year dividend growth rate of over 16%.
+In fact, Enbridge has been growing dividends at a rapid pace, with the company more than doubling its payout since 2014.
 The oil and gas stock isn’t cheap, but it isn’t outlandish either.
-Trading at 17 times forward earnings, 1.51 times book value and a PEG ratio of 2.23, these are the types of valuation metrics you typically see from a company that pays such a high yield.
+Trading at 20 times forward earnings, 1.71 times book value and a PEG ratio of 2.23, these are the types of valuation metrics you typically see from a company that pays such a high yield.

 Pembina Pipeline (TSX:PPL) specializes in transportation and midstream services for the energy industry in North America.

 The company has over 10,000 kilometers of pipeline networks that extend across Alberta, British Columbia Saskatchewan and North Dakota.
 Our top 5 oil and gas stocks below are mostly growth plays, with the oil and gas sector being hit as hard as it is right now.
 But with Pembina, the primary reason for investment has always been its rock-solid dividend.

 The company pays a 5.03% dividend yield and has increased dividends for 8 straight years.
 It’s also a rare Canadian monthly dividend stock.
 Its 5-year dividend growth rate of only 6% isn’t anything to write home about, but the better the dividend yields you initially, the less you need to see it grow.

 The company’s payout ratio sits at just over 81%, but I don’t see Pembina cutting dividends anytime soon, especially with the pipeline situations in Western Canada slowly getting resolved.
 Pembina is probably known best for its execution of projects.
 The company is notoriously on time and on budget.